Updated: August 2016

-The Centers for Medicare and Medicaid Services released data in April on the treatments performed by, and the payments made to, more than 880,000 health care professionals who cared for beneficiaries in Medicare's Part B program in 2012.
+The Centers for Medicare and Medicaid Services released data in May 2016 on the treatments performed by, and the payments made to, health care professionals who cared for beneficiaries in Medicare's Part B program in the year 2014.
+(The agency first released this data, covering the year 2012, in 2014.)
+The data covers more than 986,000 health care providers who collectively received $91 billion in Medicare payments.

 Part B covers the services delivered to seniors and the disabled by doctors, optometrists, physical therapists and other practitioners.
-The program also covers ambulance mileage, lab tests, outpatient services and drugs administered by doctors and other healthcare providers.
+The program also covers ambulance mileage, lab tests, outpatient services and drugs administered by doctors.

 Treatment Tracker includes pages for every health professional, state, medical specialty and service billed to Medicare.